 Players on the dealer’s left start the game with which hand they want to play.
 If you hit blackjack with an ace and a ten-value face card, you get paid 1.5 times your wager, and you don’t have to continue the round.
 If the dealer also hits a blackjack, it results in a ‘push,” so you won’t win any money, but you won’t lose your wager either.

 However, if neither the first player nor the dealer has a blackjack, each dealer will play a hand, and the dealer usually signals to the players one after the other.
-At online sites like Woo, dealers typically do not respond to verbal responses from the players, because cameras need to pick up and record the hand signals of the players for security reasons.
+At online gambling, dealers typically do not respond to verbal responses from the players, because cameras need to pick up and record the hand signals of the players for security reasons.

 Blackjack Game Options